 Estate planning – too important to put on hold

-Think about what arranging your estate planning now achieves:
+Think what can be achieved by arranging your estate planning now:

 - You decide on the choice of beneficiaries If you do not set out in a will whom you wish to benefit from your estate, then the state will do it for you.
 The results are not always what you would expect and can create unnecessary tax liabilities.